S&M (song): Composition and lyrical interpretation

-"S&M" is an uptempo hi-NRG-Eurodance and dance-pop song that lasts four minutes and three seconds.
+"S&M" is an uptempo hi-NRG-Eurodance song that lasts four minutes and three seconds.
 The song is composed in the key of E-flat minor using common time and a moderate dance tempo of 128 beats per minute.
 Instrumentation is provided by synthesizers, a keyboard and a guitar.
 Chris Ryan of MTV described the song as a "steady-rocking dance track, with ominous, snarling keyboard sounds."

-During the track, Rihanna's vocal range spans one octave, from the low note of B3 to the high note of B4.
+During the track, Rihanna's vocal range spans one octave, from the low note of B♭3 to the high note of D♭5.
 Proposing illicit acts, she uses a "sexually aggressive tone" in her vocal performance.
 The lyrics are about sex, sadomasochism, bondage and BDSM fetishes, including the sexual fantasies and turn-ons of its protagonist.
 The song opens with the hook, "Na, na, na, c'mon".
 During the chorus the lyrics include, "'Cause I may be bad, but I'm perfectly good at it / Sex in the air, I don't care, I love the smell of it."
 The post-chorus features an interpolation from The Cure's 1982 song "Let's Go to Bed".
 In the song, Rihanna describes herself as "bad" and openly praises her own sexual prowess; lyrics include, "Sticks and stones may break my bones / But chains and whips excite me."
 Rihanna told Spin magazine that the lyrics are metaphoric.
 She said that she thought the song was mainly about having confidence in one's identity, and about being impervious to rumors and criticism.
 According to Jake Conway of Q Magazine at Yale, the lyrics are guilty of "divesting sex of emotion" and re-envisaging violence as fetish; he went on to say that Rihanna pays homage to the sexual acts in an empowered dance and club mood.
 Chris Ryan described the song as being about "dirty, naughty, illicit bedroom activities".